 There are a few ways to list your sales skills on your resume.
 One option is to weave them into the professional experience section, especially when describing the sales results you’ve achieved in previous jobs.
 You can also make a list of other relevant work experiences.

 Another alternative would be creating a separate skills section and explicitly stating all of one’s selling abilities there.

-The best way to find out what you are good at is by looking back on your past experience and asking other people in the industry.
+The best way to find out what you are good at is by looking back on your experience and asking other people in the industry.
 There are a few ways of going about that.

 - Any awards you have received are a result of your skillset.
 Make sure to mention them.

 - Ask your friends and former coworkers what they know about you that you may not be aware of.

 - One of the best ways to find out about a sales position is by talking with professionals in that field.
 It’s also important to research the company and its products before you apply.